 5. Her international debut in XVs came at Eden Park in 2013 in the 1,000th Test match of women’s rugby.
 She started on the wing against England and scored a try in the Black Ferns’ first win against their old foe in seven matches.

-6. Woodman has won three Rugby World Cup titles – two in Sevens (2013, 2018) and one in XVs (2017); a Commonwealth gold medal from 2018 as well as an Olympic sevens silver medal from 2016 and a gold medal from Tokyo in 2021.
+6. Woodman has won a remarkable four Rugby World Cup titles – two in Sevens (2013, 2018) and two in XVs (2017 and 201); a Commonwealth gold medal from 2018 as well as three Olympic medals in rugby sevens, a silver medal from 2016 in Rio and a gold medal from Tokyo in 2021 and Paris 2024.

 At RWC 2017 she scored eight tries against Hong Kong!